-Fort Worth is forming an unprecedented coalition of business, civic, education, philanthropic, nonprofit and volunteer leaders to ensure that 100 percent of Fort Worth third-graders are reading to learn – not learning to read – by 2025.
+Fort Worth has formed an unprecedented coalition of business, civic, education, philanthropic, nonprofit and volunteer leaders to ensure that 100 percent of Fort Worth third-graders are reading to learn – not learning to read – by 2025.

-The Fort Worth Literacy Partnership has extraordinary leadership in Mayor Betsy Price, Fort Worth school district Superintendent Kent Scribner and Matt Rose, executive chairman of BNSF Railway, who will lead the partnership’s executive council.
+Read Fort Worth has extraordinary leadership in Mayor Betsy Price, Fort Worth school district Superintendent Kent Scribner and Matt Rose, executive chairman of BNSF Railway, who will lead the partnership’s executive council.

 Amon G. Carter Foundation